Investing term

 The risk that a bond issuer fails to make a payment on time.

 Default risk is the chance a bond issuer fails to pay interest or principal on time.
-It's the central risk of lending: governments in their own currency rarely default, shaky companies do so far more often.
-Credit ratings exist to grade this risk, and bonds with higher default risk must offer higher yields to attract buyers.
+It's the central risk of lending: you might not get your money back.
+Governments borrowing in their own currency rarely default, since they can ultimately print it; shaky companies do so far more often, and when they fail, bondholders can lose much of their investment.

 For example